pakeke-constructor/umg-mod-monorepo/overview.md

     nested/
         abc.lua -- nested directories work fine. `abc.lua` is loaded.

+shared/
+    -- these files are auto-loaded on BOTH serverside and clientside shared_file.lua

 -- all entities for this mod are defined here.
 -- entities are loaded on both client and server. entities/